-A report from security experts highlights hundreds of critical vulnerabilities discovered in Microsoft Windows in 2016 alone.
+Before Build 1803 (April 2018) was made available to Windows Home users, a report from security experts highlighted dozens of critical vulnerabilities discovered in Microsoft Windows.
 Any of them could allow a hacker to take full control of an unpatched PC.
-But one simple trick can create a roadblock to neutralize more than 94% of these threats.
+But one simple trick can create a roadblock that will neutralize more than 94% of these threats.
+Add this trick to Windows Defender and Malwarebytes (paid version) and you have created a virtual barrier against exploits by the online criminals.

-All you have to do is log into Windows as a "standard" user, with limited privileges to add and remove components, change system settings, and so on.
+All you must do is log into Windows as a "standard" user, with limited privileges to add and remove components, or change system settings, and so on.
 If you can't make drastic changes to the system, neither can any malware that may find its way past your defenses.

-More than 94% of the critical vulnerabilities tallied in the security report require administrator privileges to exploit them.
-One hundred percent of critical vulnerabilities in Internet Explorer and Edge can only be exploited by malware with administrator privileges.
+One hundred percent of critical vulnerabilities in Edge can only be exploited by malware with administrator privileges.
 It's clear that you should be using a standard user account except in circumstances when higher privileges are necessary.